Notes on migrating a Bluesky account

 }

-With the repository in place it is possible to ask the PDS which blobs are missing with this command (huge output):
+With the repository in place, it's possible to ask the PDS which blobs are missing with this command (huge output):

 $ goat account missing-blobs